Tropical cyclones in 2018: North Indian Ocean

-The 2018 North Indian Ocean cyclone season was one of the most active North Indian Ocean cyclone season since 1992, with the formation of fourteen depressions and seven cyclones.
+The 2018 North Indian Ocean cyclone season was one of the most active North Indian Ocean cyclone seasons since 1992, with the formation of fourteen depressions and seven cyclones.

-The season started with ARB 01 which was formed on March 14 making one of the rarest system formed in March since tropical cyclone development stays relatively low between January and March.
-It caused heavy rainfall in Maldives, Lakshadweep and Kerala.
+The season started with ARB 01, which was formed on March 14, making it one of the rarest systems formed in March since tropical cyclone development stays relatively low between January and March.
+It caused heavy rainfall in the Maldives, Lakshadweep, and Kerala.
 After a two-month gap, another low formed near the Horn of Africa, which later became Sagar.
 It became unofficially the strongest cyclone to make landfall until it was broken by Gati in 2020.
-It caused heavy rainfall in Somaliland and local flooding was reported in the Yemeni coast.
-The storm made the westernmost landfall surpassing the record of Tropical Storm One.
-A day after Sagar dissipation, another low pressure formed off the coast of Oman which later organised into Cyclone Mekunu.
-It then peaked as a Category 3 tropical cyclone according to JTWC and an Extremely Severe Cyclonic Storm according to IMD.
-It caused 30 people dead and heavy rainfall recorded in Salalah, Oman.
-After that, a low pressure quickly intensified into a deep depression and peaking as a tropical storm made landfall in Myanmar causing heavy downpour.
-Five monsoonal depression also formed between June and September.
+It caused heavy rainfall in Somaliland, and local flooding was reported on the Yemeni coast.
+The storm made the westernmost landfall, surpassing the record of Tropical Storm One.
+A day after Sagar's dissipation, another low pressure formed off the coast of Oman, which later organized into Cyclone Mekunu.
+It then peaked as a Category 3 tropical cyclone according to the JTWC and an Extremely Severe Cyclonic Storm according to the IMD.
+It caused 30 people to die, and heavy rainfall was recorded in Salalah, Oman.
+After that, a low pressure quickly intensified into a deep depression and peaked as a tropical storm made landfall in Myanmar, causing heavy downpours.
+Five monsoonal depressions also formed between June and September.

-Cyclogenesis continued with Cyclone Daye which made landfall in Odisha state.
-Heavy downpour and flood mainly in Malkangiri district and its outer bands also caused heavy rainfall in West Bengal.
-Following with Daye, Luban and Titli both formed in the Arabian sea and the Bay of Bengal respectively, causing heavy damages in Oman and Andhra Pradesh.
-Gaja on November 10, also formed and caused extensive damage in Tamil Nadu and Andaman and Nicobar Islands.
+Cyclogenesis continued with Cyclone Daye, which made landfall in the Odisha state.
+A heavy downpour and flood mainly in the Malkangiri district and its outer bands also caused heavy rainfall in West Bengal.
+Following Daye, Luban and Titli both formed in the Arabian Sea and the Bay of Bengal, respectively, causing heavy damage in Oman and Andhra Pradesh.
+Gaja, on November 10, also formed and caused extensive damage in Tamil Nadu and the Andaman and Nicobar Islands.
 The season ended with Cyclone Phethai causing agricultural damage in Andhra Pradesh and eight dead.